pidjan/mods/README.md

-#Installing module
+# Installing module

-To install modules for Netfoll & Hikka, go to saved messages in telegram and type .dlm https://github.com/pidjan/mods/raw/main/(module name).py
+To install modules for Netfoll & Hikka, go to saved messages in telegram and type `.dlm https://github.com/pidjan/mods/raw/main/(module name).py`

-Make sure that you download the module by raw link and not by blob
+**IMPORTANT: Make sure that you download the module by raw link and not by blob.**